rikvdkleij/intellij-haskell/README.md

 - Install latest version of [Stack](https://github.com/commercialhaskell/stack); use `stack upgrade` to confirm you are on the latest version.
 - Setup the project:
   - Make sure your Stack project builds without errors.
 Preferably by using: `stack build --test --haddock --no-haddock-hyperlink-source`;
-  - After your project is built successfully, import project in IntelliJ by using `File`>`New`>`Project from Existing Sources...` from the IntelliJ menu;
+  - After your project is built successfully, import an existing project by:
+    - Inside IntelliJ use `File`>`New`>`Project from Existing Sources...` from the IntelliJ menu;
+    - In the "Welcome to IntelliJ IDEA" dialog" use `Import Project`;
   - In the `New Project` wizard select `Import project from external model` and check `Haskell Stack`;
   - In next page of wizard configure `Project SDK` by configuring `Haskell Tool Stack` with selecting path to `stack` binary, e.g. `/usr/local/bin/stack`;
   - Finish wizard and project will be opened;